ubco-cmps/phys111_course/about/doing_well.md

 You need to be prepared to let go of them if you are to really master these foundations of the subject and this course.

 - And finally, math.
-You need a relevant math co-requisite for this course (one of MATH 100, 102, 104, 110, 120, 180, 184).
+You need a relevant math co-requisite for this course.
 We will assume that you are comfortable with the following (and can do them quickly and easily): scientific notation, unit conversions, order of magnitude estimates, significant figures, trig, algebra, sketching and interpreting graphs, basic differentiation (and a touch of integration too).
 Early in the course, you will get a chance to diagnose any gaps in your own math knowledge.